Lindsay Jones (composer): Other activities

 Lindsay was the singer/bassist/songwriter for the Chicago-based rock band The Nubile Thangs!, from 1990 - 2001.
 The band released 3 albums, toured extensively throughout the US and Canada, and appeared on an episode of the television show America's Most Wanted.
 The band also appeared on several episodes of The Jenny Jones Show.

 Lindsay appeared as Joe B Mauldin in the national Broadway tour of Buddy!
 The Buddy Holly Story in 1992-93.

 Along with composer/sound designer John Gromada, Lindsay was the creator of The Collaborator Party, which is a yearly event for the entire theatre-sound community that was sparked by the elimination of The Tony Awards for sound design.

+He is a founding member and co-chair of the executive board of the Theatrical Sound Designers and Composers Association (TSDCA) and co-founded The Collaborator Party with John Gromada.